How to financially prepare for a hurricane

 Marine Federal Credit Union in Jacksonville, North Carolina, says the credit limit of your emergency-only credit card should enable you to buy enough supplies to last at least 10 days.
 Having a credit card solely for a hurricane or another disaster also can help track expenses that your homeowners insurance policy might reimburse.

-You may want to choose an emergency credit card that delivers rewards at places like grocery stores, restaurants, gas stations and hotels—places you’re likely to spend money in the wake of a hurricane.
+You may want to choose an emergency rewards credit card that delivers rewards at places like grocery stores, restaurants, gas stations and hotels—places you’re likely to spend money in the wake of a hurricane.

 5. Get rid of ‘bad’ debt